May 7, 2018

 5 Secret Killers of Your IT PMO

 In a recent webinar, project management experts Naomi Caietti, director and managing editor at Naomi Caietti Consulting, and Nick Scholz, solutions marketing manager at Workfront, shared five secret IT PMO killers and tips for overcoming them.
-What follows is the first in a three-part recap of the webinar.
-If you want to watch the entire webinar on demand, click here.

 Naomi Caietti: As leaders, every day you get the opportunity to partner with their customers to find solutions to their business problems is a great day to honor the discipline of project management and PMOs around the globe.